WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 of {{!RFC7540}}) of type NO_TRUSTED_EXCHANGE_SIGNATURE.
 Otherwise, the client MUST treat the pushed response as if the server were authoritative for the PUSH_PROMISE's authority.

-#### Open Questions ### {#oq-cross-origin-push}

-Is it right that "validity-url" is required to be same-origin with the exchange?
-This allows the mitigation against downgrades in {{seccons-downgrades}}, but prohibits intermediates from providing a cache of the validity information.
-We could do both with a list of URLs.

 ## application/signed-exchange format # {#application-signed-exchange}